inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 ### Parameter Mapping
 The table below provides a mapping from the parameters used in Inscopix CNMF-E to the corresponding parameters in CaImAn.
-Note that some parameters are unique to Inscopix CNMF-E and relate to features not available in open-source implementations.
+Note that some parameters are unique to Inscopix CNMF-E and relate to features not available in other open-source implementations.
 This includes the trace output units and the explicit processing modes.

 | Name in Inscopix CNMF-E  | Name in CaImAn CNMF-E | Description | Possible Values |